What is bronchiectasis?

 - Immunodeficiency disorders

 - Chronically inhaling food or liquids into the lungs

-- Certain autoimmune diseases, like rheumatoid arthritis
+- Certain autoimmune diseases, such as rheumatoid arthritis

 In many cases, the exact cause is unknown.